Conference Agenda

 🟨 AI: Level Up: GEN AI Policy and More | Cari Warnock

 Leaders can feel isolated to solve issues and concerns across their school(s) community, and with technology playing a vital role in educational decisions.
 A problem of practice (PoP) role-alike collaborative can be a very powerful way to solve tech issues together.
 Join this session with like-minded leaders in a unified approach that allows thought leaders to draft, craft, and share ideas, challenges and solutions alongside other charter school greats.
-At the end of the session, participants will have a clearer understanding of the following:
+At the end of the session, participants will have a clearer understanding of the following: Gen AI: policy, technology, and decision making, how to join a PoP collaborative to support your learning and growth as a professional, and action steps to consider back at your school.

 🟩 Private School Leadership, Mindset, and Emotional Sustainability | Felicia Rattray